The Arc Advocacy and Resource Center of Ottawa County

 Toll Free: 1-800-678-0995

 The Arc Advocacy & Resource Center of Ottawa County advocates for the rights and full participation of all children and adults with cognitive, intellectual and other related developmental disabilities.
 We are a non-profit charitable organization funded in part by grants and through the kindness of individual donors.

 We proudly serve individuals and families throughout Ottawa County and the Ottawa Area Intermediate School District.

-We opened a new thrift store in collaboration with Macatawa Resource Center (MRC) and Macatawa Area Residents in Action (MARIA) It is housed in the MRC building where we have our offices.
-The store is called Macatawa Treasures Thrift Boutique.
+Created in collaboration with Macatawa Resource Center (MRC) and Macatawa Area Residents in Action (MARIA), Macatawa Treasures Thrift Boutique is housed in the MRC building where we have our offices.
 We are selling clothing, shoes and general merchandise so your donations are very welcome.
 We are also in need of volunteers to help man and maintain the store.
 Come in and see us!
-Store hours are: Monday through Friday 10 am - 6 pm.
-Saturday 10 am - 2 pm.

 The Federal Definition of “Developmental Disability”